Philip Neri

+Neri's early life in Florence and later move to Rome in 1533 marked the beginning of his dedication to missionary work.
+He initially gained prominence for his pastoral care and efforts to minister to marginalised communities, including prostitutes and the destitute.
+His passion for reform and personal holiness drew many followers, leading to the formation of the Church of the Most Holy Trinity of the Pilgrims and the Congregation of the Oratory.
+The Oratory became a centre of spiritual renewal and pastoral innovation, focusing on prayer, music, and informal spiritual gatherings that combined religious instruction with personal reflection.

+As a spiritual leader, Neri was noted for his humility, humour, piety, and ability to inspire deep devotion among both clergy and laypeople.
+His friendship with figures such as Ignatius of Loyola and influence over the Society of Jesus played a role in the broader movement of Church reform.
+Neri also engaged in limited political activity, most notably when he intervened to secure the reconciliation of Henry IV of France with the Church.

+Canonised in 1622, Philip Neri remains a significant figure in Catholic tradition.
+His feast day is celebrated on 26 May, and he is venerated for his contributions to personal spirituality and the Catholic Church.
+His legacy is associated with the Seven Churches Walk, a pilgrimage he initiated, and his promotion of musical forms such as the "laude" and oratorios, which had lasting impacts on sacred music.

 Early life

 Philip was the son of Francesco di Neri, a lawyer, and his wife Lucrezia da Mosciano, whose family were nobility in the service of the state.
-He was carefully brought up, and received his early teaching from the friars at San Marco, the famous Dominican monastery in Florence.
+He was carefully brought up and received his early teaching from the friars at San Marco, the famous Dominican monastery in Florence.
 He was accustomed in later life to ascribing most of his progress to the teaching of two of them, Zenobio de' Medici and Servanzio Mini.
-At the age of 18, in 1533, Philip was sent to his uncle, Romolo, a wealthy merchant at San Germano (now Cassino), a then Neapolitan town near the base of Monte Cassino, to assist him in his business, and with the hope that he might inherit his uncle's fortune.
-He gained Romolo's confidence and affection, but soon after coming to San Germano, Philip had a religious conversion.
-From then onward, he no longer cared for things of the world and decided in 1533 to live in Rome.
+At the age of 18, in 1533, Philip was sent to his uncle, Romolo, a wealthy merchant at San Germano (now Cassino), a then Neapolitan town near the base of Monte Cassino, to assist him in his business, and with the hope that Philip might inherit Romolo's fortune.
+Philip did gain Romolo's confidence and affection, but during his stay, he also experienced a religious conversion.
+From then onward, Philip no longer cared for the things of this world.
+In 1533, he left San Germano to live in Rome.